Basic Usage#

 sub-commands for libera-utils CLI

-make-kernel generate SPICE kernel from telemetry data
+make-kernel generate SPICE kernels from a manifest file

 step-function-trigger

-Manually trigger a specific step function
+Manually trigger a single processing step for one applicable date

 Sub-Command ecr-upload#